-Bill requires parental consent for minors to use social media
+Indiana bill would require parental consent for minors to use social media

 The bill pits safety of minors against free speech.

-Chris Daley, the Executive Director of ACLU Indiana, said, “Under our state and federal constitution, we have the first amendment rights both to speak and consume speech.
+Chris Daley, the executive director of ACLU of Indiana, said, “Under our state and federal constitution, we have the first amendment rights both to speak and consume speech.
 Social media platforms are one way we do that here in modern time, and the Courts continue to say that minors have the right both to use platforms to speak and consume speech.”

-There are laws that protect minors from sexually explicit materials online, and other states like Florida and Tennessee have also enacted age-based social media bans like what is being proposed in Indiana.
-However, these are currently being challenged in court.
+There are laws that protect minors from sexually explicit materials online, and other states, including Florida and Tennessee, have also enacted age-based social media bans like what is being proposed in Indiana.
+However, those bans are being challenged in court.

-Jeffrey McCall is a communications professor at DePauw University.
-He teaches first amendment rights to his students, and he believes there needs to be guardrails when it comes to social media.

-If the bill passes, it would go into effect in July.
+If the bill passes and is signed by the governor, it would go into effect in July.